thegamescore/gamescore-sdk/README.md

 Connect a browser game to the GamesCore launcher and game server using typed events.
 Games do not call HTTP endpoints, manage player IDs, or send iframe messages themselves.

+Start with the [SDK setup guide](docs/setup.md) for prerequisites, installation, game integration, campaign hosting, and the local playground.

 ```text
 Game → @gamescore/sdk → iframe event bridge → SDK host → Nest game server
                                                    ↳ existing branded launcher